ozdilkazim/React-Structural-Engineering-Project/README.md

 # React + Vite Structural Engineering Project // currently being worked on

-As complated you can calcualate machanical properties of a section in any shape and needed reinforcement steel in the section if it is concrete.
+As complated you can calcualate mechanical properties of a section in any shape and needed reinforcement steel in the section if it is concrete.